GATB/MindTheGap/README.md

 4. **MindTheGap Output**

-    All the output files are prefixed either by a default name: "MindTheGap_Expe-[date:YY:MM:DD-HH:mm]" or by a user defined prefix (option `-out` of MindTheGap)
+    All the output files are prefixed either by a default name: "MindTheGap_Expe-[date:YY:MM:DD-HH:mm]" or by a user defined prefix (option `-out` of MindTheGap).
     Both MindTheGap modules generate the graph file if reads were given as input:
     * a graph file (`.h5`).
 This is a binary file, to obtain information stored in it, you can use the utility program `dbginfo` located in your bin directory or in ext/gatb-core/bin/.